Jaykay73/MRI-Scan/README.md

 # **Brain Tumor MRI Classifier**

 This repository contains the code for an end-to-end deep learning project that trains a model to classify brain tumor types from MRI scans and deploys it as an interactive web application using Streamlit.
+The link to test it out is mri-scan.streamlit.app